aRod209/bouncing-square/README.md

 # Pong
 An implementation of the classic Pong video game.

-The player is on the right side and must use the up and down arrows to move the paddle.
+The player is on the right side.
+To move up press W or the up arrow.
+To move down press S or the down arrow.

 Possible additions:
 1. restart feature